The 9 Best Headsets of 2021

 Best for Streaming: Corsair Virtuoso RGB Wireless SE

-When streaming, whether for professional or social purposes, it’s important to be heard and look good doing it.
+When streaming, whether it is for professional or social purposes, it’s important to be heard and look good doing it.
 The Corsair Virtuoso RGB Wireless SE headset is perfect for any time you put yourself out there in a video chat, with its slick gunmetal color scheme and customizable RGB lighting that can switch it from professional to fun at a moment’s notice.
 Its microphone delivers crisp, high-quality audio to your audience, and its 7.1 surround sound provides an excellent listening experience.
 This wireless headset will last 20 hours on a charge, or you can use it while plugged in via USB.
 Corsair is known for making durable gear, and the Virtuoso is no exception; this headset should stand the test of time.

 Related: The Best Work-From-Home Essentials